Bo-Lennart/pp5-content-platform/README.md

 ### Pages
 1. PostsCategory.js - Depending on what filter is put here, this components will render the desired posts of that specific category.
-2. Post.js - The post components, which consists all data of a post.
+2. Post.js - The post components, which consists of, and requests all data of a specific post.
 This is re-used in several other pages.
 3. PostEditForm.js - This is the edit form.
 It fetches the data of the current post and lets the user edit it.
 4. PostBookmarks.js - This page re-uses the post.js component, filters through all bookmarks and displays only the current users bookmarks to the page.
 5. PostCreateForm.js - This will create new posts and post these to the Data base for other components to get that data from the API when requested.